-First of all make the sauce for the gnocchi: melt the butter with the sage in a saucepan.
-Then cook the pumpkin gnocchi a little at a time in plenty of boiling water.
+First thing first make the sauce for the gnocchi: so melt the butter with the sage in a saucepan.
+Then cook the pumpkin gnocchi a little at a time in plenty of salted boiling water.
 Be careful because they cook in a few minutes.
-As soon as they rise to the surface, take them with a skimmer, drain them well and place them in a serving dish.
+As soon as they rise to the surface, take them with a skimmer slotted spoon, drain them well and place them in a serving dish.
 Add butter and sage seasoning, a little grated Parmesan cheese and serve immediately.